Most Prestigious Consulting Firms Ranked in 3 Tiers

 What Are the Exit Opportunities at Top Consulting Firms?

-Exit opportunities are one of the primary reasons people join prestigious consulting firms.
-The more prestigious the firm, the stronger and more diverse your exit options will be.
-Having a top consulting firm on your resume signals to future employers that you can think analytically, work under pressure, and communicate with executives.
+Exit opportunities are one of the primary reasons people join prestigious consulting firms, and the more prestigious the firm, the stronger your options.
+A top firm on your resume signals to future employers that you can think analytically, work under pressure, and communicate with executives.
+It also plugs you into an alumni network, which at McKinsey alone spans 65,000 former consultants.

 The most common exit paths from MBB and Tier 2 consulting firms include:

-• Private equity and venture capital: MBB alumni are heavily recruited by PE firms like KKR, Bain Capital, and Blackstone.
-Bain consultants in particular have a strong pipeline into PE given the firm’s private equity focus.
+- Private equity and venture capital: MBB alumni are heavily recruited by PE firms like KKR, Bain Capital, and Blackstone, and Bain consultants in particular have a strong pipeline into PE given the firm’s private equity focus

-• C-suite leadership: At the Partner level, consultants exit into CEO, COO, and CFO positions.
-McKinsey has produced more Fortune 500 CEOs than any other organization.
+- C-suite leadership: at the Partner level, consultants exit into CEO, COO, and CFO positions, and McKinsey has produced more Fortune 500 CEOs than any other organization

-In my experience, the difference between MBB and Tier 2 exit opportunities is most noticeable in private equity.
-Top PE firms recruit almost exclusively from MBB, while corporate strategy and tech roles are more accessible from Tier 2 firms as well.
+In my experience, the difference between MBB and Tier 2 exits is most noticeable in private equity, where top PE firms recruit almost exclusively from MBB.
+The full consulting career path from Analyst to Partner shapes which exits open up at each level, with corporate strategy and tech roles accessible from Tier 2 firms as well.

 How Do You Get Hired at the Most Prestigious Consulting Firms?